Advisor: James Groome

 I grew up outside of Seattle, and moved to Swannanoa, North Carolina to complete my undergraduate education.
 Warren Wilson College is unique in the fact that it requires each student to work on campus and complete community service requirements along with traditional course requirements.
 During my time there, I worked as the student manager of the cattle and sheep herd on the college farm and as research technician in the college’s genetics lab.
 While spending a semester at University of Montana, I completed my senior thesis research on the effects of sheep grazing and herbicide application on Spotted Knapweed populations outside of Missoula, Montana.
 I graduated in 2016 with a double B.S. in Biology and Environmental Studies with a minor in Chemistry.

-Currently, I am pursuing and PhD with Dr. James Groome at Idaho State University and hope to continue on to veterinary school or medical school.
+Currently, I am pursuing an MS with Dr. James Groome at Idaho State University and hope to continue on to veterinary school or medical school.
 Ultimately, I would like to conduct biomedical research that includes a clinical component.